China Embassy Announces Pakistani Youth Short Videos Competition - UrduPoint

 China Embassy Announces "Pakistani Youth Short Videos Competition"

-The Chinese Embassy in Pakistan collaboration with Pakistan Olympic Association (POA) has announced: "Pakistani Youth short videos competition chatting about China-Pakistan Friendship and getting Good wishes to the Beijing 2022 Olympic Winter Games

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :The Chinese Embassy in Pakistan collaboration with Pakistan Olympic Association (POA) has announced: "Pakistani Youth short videos competition chatting about China-Pakistan Friendship and getting Good wishes to the Beijing 2022 Olympic Winter Games".
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Nov, 2021 ) :The Chinese Embassy in Pakistan collaboration with Pakistan Olympic Association (POA) has announced a "Pakistani Youth short videos competition" chatting about China-Pakistan Friendship and getting Good wishes to the Beijing 2022 Olympic Winter Games.

 This short videos competition will be implemented in two segments.